Super-Protocol/docs/docs/cli/index.md

 <Tabs>
     <TabItem value="provider-tools" label="Provider Tools" default>
         If you registered a provider using Provider Tools, you should have a configuration file created automatically in the Provider Tools directory.
-Its name looks similar to the following:

-        ```spctl-config-0xB9f0b77BDbAe9fBe3E60BdC567E453f503605BAb.json```

-        Where `0xB9f0b77BDbAe9fBe3E60BdC567E453f503605BAb` is your Authority Account wallet address.
+Its name should be similar to `spctl-config-0xB9f0b77BDbAe9fBe3E60BdC567E453f503605BAb.json`, where `0xB9f0b77BDbAe9fBe3E60BdC567E453f503605BAb` is your Authority Account wallet address.

+        Rename this file to `config.json` so SPCTL can recognize it as its configuration file.
+Copy or download the SPCTL binary to the Provider Tools directory.

-        Use the `--config` option with SPCTL commands to use another config file and easily switch between accounts.
+        Alternatively, use the `--config` option with SPCTL commands to use the same SPCTL binary with a different account.
 For example:

+        ```shell
+        ./spctl orders list --my-account --type tee --config ./spctl-config-0xB9f0b77BDbAe9fBe3E60BdC567E453f503605BAb.json
         ```
-        ./spctl orders list --my-account --type tee --config spctl-config-0xB9f0b77BDbAe9fBe3E60BdC567E453f503605BAa.json
-        ```

-        Alternatively, rename this file to `config.json` so SPCTL can recognize it as its configuration file.
-Copy or download the SPCTL binary to the Provider Tools directory.
     </TabItem>
     <TabItem value="pt-manual" label="Manual Configuration">
         As with your User Account's configuration file, you can manually create the provider's SPCTL configuration file.